Ununennium119/Numerical-Computations-CUDA/README.md

 # Numerical-Computations-CUDA

-Simple vector and matrix operations written in CUDE.
+Simple vector and matrix operations written in CUDA.